#so I exchanged it for the literary canon question

 So some of you may be wondering, but isn’t “Herlock Sholmes” just a misspelling of Sherlock Holmes to avoid a lawsuit by Maurice Leblanc for putting Conan Doyle’s character in his own story?

 Yes, you are right.
 However, the Holmes and Watson that appear in the Lupin stories is, dare I say, completely OOC from the canon Holmes.
 Maurice Leblanc is a fanfic writer with questionable quality on characterization, so to speak.
-It is for this reason that I consider “Herlock Sholmes/Holmlock Shears” to be a different and separate character from Conan Doyle’s Sherlock Holmes.
+It is for this reason that I think “Herlock Sholmes/Holmlock Shears” can be considered to be a different and separate character from Conan Doyle’s Sherlock Holmes.

 However, unlike Shinichi/Conan who has his own series and story outside of catching KID, Hakuba’s role in the story of Magic Kaito is tied to Kaitou KID.
 He doesn’t really have agency outside of the initial reason he was written into the story.